13saints/stunning-engine/y25/For The Record.md

 ## 5. Language

-* I used the singular 'they' instead of 'he' or 'he or she' for many years.
-In fact, I began using it before it became popular.
+* I used the singular 'they' instead of 'he' or 'he or she' long before it became popular.
 * If using 'he' is sexist, so is using 'she.'
-If using 'he or she' makes someone say someone hasn't been accounted for, I say he has been accounted for twice.
+If using 'he or she' makes someone say someone hasn't been counted, I say he has been counted twice.
 To those who advocate the expression 'women and men' I ask if they ever had a problem with 'ladies and gentlemen.'
 And while on this matter, I also ask if describing earth, nature, or countries as feminine is sexist too.
 * Language reformers do not seek equality, they seek power.
 They lost me when they politicized pronouns.
-I use 'she' when it is appropriate to do so.
+I don't use 'she' to mean 'he or she'.
 I don't subscribe to the nonsense of keeping track of how many 'he's and 'she's I've used.
-And absolutely no singular 'they.'
+I don't use 'they' in a singular form.

 ---